-The bacteria that cause Lyme disease are transmitted by the deer tick (Ixodes), so named because the adult ticks often feed on the blood of deer.
+The bacteria that cause Lyme disease are transmitted by the deer tick Ixodes, so named because the adult ticks often feed on the blood of deer.
 Young deer ticks (larvae and nymphs) feed on the blood of rodents, particularly the white-footed mouse, which is a carrier of Lyme disease bacteria in the United States.
 Ticks are usually in the nymph stage when they infect people.
 Deer do not carry or transmit Lyme disease bacteria.
 They are only a source of blood for adult ticks.
-In Europe, sheep are hosts for the adult tick.
+In Europe, larger mammals such as sheep are hosts for the adult tick.

 Did You Know...

-Deer ticks also carry other infections (such as babesiosis Babesiosis Babesiosis is infection of red blood cells caused by the single-celled protozoan parasite Babesia.
-Babesiosis is transmitted by the same type of deer ticks (Ixodidae) that transmits Lyme disease... read more and anaplasmosis Ehrlichiosis and Anaplasmosis Ehrlichiosis and anaplasmosis are tick-borne infections that cause fever, chills, muscle aches, headache, and a general feeling of illness (malaise).
-Symptoms of ehrlichiosis and anaplasmosis... read more ).
+Deer ticks also carry other infections (such as babesiosis Babesiosis read more and anaplasmosis Ehrlichiosis and Anaplasmosis Ehrlichiosis and anaplasmosis are tick-borne bacterial infections that cause fever, chills, muscle aches, headache, and a general feeling of illness (malaise).
+Symptoms of ehrlichiosis and anaplasmosis... read more ) and may have several infections at the same time.
 These infections occur mainly in the same places as Lyme disease in the United States—the Northeast and upper Midwest.
-So when ticks transmit Lyme disease, they may also transmit these infections, and people may have more than one infection at a time.
+So when ticks transmit Lyme disease, they may also transmit these other infections, and people may have more than one infection at a time.

 The bacteria that cause Lyme disease are transmitted to people when an infected tick bites and stays attached for more than 36 hours.
 Brief periods of attachment rarely transmit disease.